-- A. To emphasize the proper ideas of sportsmanship, ethical conduct and fair play. - B. To eliminate all possibilities which tend to destroy the best values of the game. - C. To stress the values derived from playing the game fairly. - D. To show cordial courtesy to visiting teams and officials. - E. To establish a happy relationship between visitors and host. - F. To respect the integrity and judgment of sports officials. - G. To achieve a thorough understanding and acceptance of the rules of the game and the standards of eligibility. - H. To encourage leadership, use of initiative and good judgment by the players on a team. - I. To recognize that the purpose of athletics is to promote the physical, mental, moral, social and emotional well-being of the individual players. - J. To remember that an athletic contest is only a game, not a matter of life and death for player, coach, school, official, fan or nation.
+- To emphasize the proper ideals of sportsmanship, ethical conduct, and fair play. - To eliminate all possibilities which tend to destroy the best values of the game. - To stress the values derived from playing the game fairly. - To show cordial courtesy to visiting teams and officials. - To establish a happy relationship between visitors and host. - To respect the integrity and judgment of sports officials. - To achieve a thorough understanding and acceptance of the rules of the game and the standards of eligibility. - To encourage leadership, use of initiative, and sound judgment by the players on a team. - To recognize that athletics aims to promote the individual players' physical, mental, moral, social, and emotional well-being. - Remember that an athletic contest is only a game, not a matter of life and death for player, coach, school, official, fan, or nation.